ministryofjustice/modernisation-platform-environments/terraform/modules/environment/README.md

 # Environment module

-Module for grabbing common resources from a modernisation platform account.
-This doesn't create any resources, but it does return some useful outputs to save duplication.
+Module for grabbing common resources from a modernisation platform environment account.
+This doesn't create any resources.
+It does output some common data resources and local variables which are often needed, such as:

+- vpc and subnet ids
+- business unit kms keys
+- domain names
+- route53 zones (top level and business unit specific)

 ## Pre-requisites